Devpro-Software/licensify/README.md

 Adding support for key types like **ECDSA** and **Ed25519** for more flexibility.

-### 3. License Expiry and Revocation ⏰
+### 3. Seamless License Expiry and Revocation ⏰

 Introducing support for setting expiration dates and revoking licenses, allowing greater control over license validity and management.
+You can do this manually now by adding your own expiry.

 ## License ⚖️